 Alright, now … Would you please stop being serious!” – and he returns to the subject of the wonderful week of learning they all have ahead of them.

-*You can tell he was indeed a passionate man, as you might expect from someone who switched so easily in his writing back and forth between pioneering neuroscience, and ideas about human dignity and achieving our the deepest dreams of our hearts.
-He also speaks with great passion, and when reading his words it can be helpful to have a sense of his rhythm and intonation, so I have chosen this short talk – have a listen and then read his words again, and you will find his style of lecturing easier to follow!
+*You can tell Moshe was indeed a passionate man, as you might expect from someone who switched so easily in his writing back and forth between pioneering neuroscience, and ideas about human dignity and achieving the the deepest dreams of our hearts.
+He also speaks with great passion, and when reading his words it can be helpful to have a sense of his rhythm and intonation, so I have chosen this short talk for those of you who have never heard him speaking – have a listen, and then read his words again, and you may find his style of lecturing easier to comprehend.